Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-19-baptisms.md

 "Yeah..." she looked down.
 "Hard to believe one person did that much damage.
 How was the lake, is it still good?"

 "For now, yeah.
-We're, uh...planning to head down there again tomorrow after school, while there's still time."
+We're, uh... planning to head down there again tomorrow after school, while there's still time."

 "Can I come with?"
 She asked.
 "I want to try again."

 Adam hugged her tight around the waist.
 "It's okay to have hangups." he said.
 "You don't have to if you don't want to..."

 Ava laughed and stood on tiptoe to kiss him.
 "I want to." she reassured him.
-"Its...important."
+"Its... important."

 "You'll enjoy it."
 Adam promised her.